Wind River Alpine Lakes Traverse

 CAMPSITE INTEL

-- Bear safety and food storage: Use bear-proof canisters
+- Bear safety and food storage: Use bear canisters

-- Best views (sunrise/sunset): Cirque of the Towers, Island Lake
+- Best views (sunrise/sunset): Titcomb Basin, Island Lake

-- Noise level or solitude factor: Moderate solitude; popular spots may have others
+- Noise level or solitude factor: Moderate to high solitude in most areas

-- Nearest water source: Usually within a mile
+- Nearest water source: Typically within 0.5 miles

 ---